 Medical Care USA and Canada

 The universal medical care system in Canada has often been compared with medical care in the US.
 US politicians rejected the Canadian model when they considered strategies to improve medical care in the US.
 Arguments against the Canadian system focused on costs and bureaucratic control.
 Powerful lobbies opposed government monopolies.
 The spirit of free enterprise and the dislike for bureaucracies were US "virtues".
 As it turns out, both systems are failing sometimes for the same reasons -- trying to fix end stage diseases is inherently futile --- and sometimes for different reasons.
-In both countries the cost of delivering medical services escalates.
+In both countries the cost of delivering medical services continues to escalate.

 In 2009, rancorous debate in the US emerged as the Obama administration attempted to "reform healthcare."
 Competing vested interests promoted irrational fears, common prejudices and paranoid speculation.
 The first overwhelming problem is the continuing fallacy of "health care".
 The proper term is medical care.
 The real concern is providing expensive medical care to the sick and injured.
 Healthy people look after themselves.
 The second is that absence of self-responsibility.
 The third is the absence of recognizing the causes of expensive diseases are built into the infrastructures of the society – bad food, obesity, toxic chemicals in the air and water, alcohol and drug use, accidents, and belligerence.

 Since 1967, all citizens in Canada have government provided medical care at little or no cost to each consumer.
 Funding comes from taxes collected by federal and provincial governments.
 In my province, BC, you have pay an insurance fee for medical services, but hospital costs are covered by tax revenues.
 In the early days of the Canadian system, satisfaction was high and many claimed that the Canadian system was the best in the world.